dy/sprae/r&d.md

   + can be made async by default
   - illicit `event` object
   - conflicts with regular attrs logic: the code is immediately invoked and can assign a function.

+## [ ] Should getters convert to computed?

+  + shorter and nicer syntax
+  - possibly longer inti